lsalvitt/2020-06-16-git-lauren/README.md

 - `git remote add <name> <url>`: gives the remote URL a short name
 - `git push <where> <what>`: takes the master branch on your computer and pushes it to the origin

+## Conflicts

+- You can have multiple people (yourself included) work on the same file and at the same place.
+- Git will either automatically reslove or show you a conflict